 The code to show a welcome message

-You have two options to show a welcome message: Either use a simple message box (MsgBox) or create your own form and call the form.
+You have two options to show a welcome message in Excel: Either use a simple message box (MsgBox) or create your own form and call the form.
 The message box method is relatively easier to do compared to the form: All you need is a single line of code with your message.

 MsgBox "Thank you for using our workbook"